Come on, baby!

-Sexual intercourse is oftentimes recommended by OCPs.
+Sexual intercourse is often recommended by providers to start labor naturally.

-Semen contains prostaglandins, which can cause uterine cramping and contractions.
+If your partner produces semen, it could help get labor started since semen contains prostaglandins, which can cause uterine cramping and contractions.
 Different forms of prostaglandins are used in the hospital setting to induce labor.

 In addition, a woman's orgasm during intercourse may lead to uterine cramping or the onset of uterine contractions.

-Taking long walks to induce labor won't hurt, but likely won’t help, either.
-The theory behind it is that pressure of the baby's head pressing down on the cervix can stimulate the release of oxytocin and induce uterine cramping or contractions.
-It’s important not to exhaust yourself walking in order to induce labor.
-Labor is exhausting enough once it starts.
+Taking long walks to induce labor won't hurt (unless you have a medical reason not to, of course).
+The theory is that the weight of the baby's head pressing down on the cervix can stimulate the release of oxytocin and induce uterine cramping or contractions.
+Moving can also help the baby get into a better position for birth.

 There is some data to show that acupuncture can help induce labor at term, but more research is needed.
 If you opt to try acupuncture, find a professional who specializes in acupuncture during pregnancy.

 Some chiropractors use a labor induction technique late in pregnancy that combines chiropractic adjustments that stimulate the parasympathetic nervous system (your relaxation response) and release the ligaments around the uterus and pelvis.
 As with acupuncture, it's important to find a provider who specializes in caring for pregnant people.

 The theory behind advising women to take castor oil is that it stimulates the intestines, causing the release of prostaglandins from the smooth muscle of the intestinal walls, which can indirectly cause the smooth muscle of the uterus to contract.